All of us dog owners have heard it time and time again from those non-dog owners “you let your dog lick you? that’s gross”.

 There are more sweat glands on our feet, per inch, than anywhere else on our body!

 Like when dogs pant, primarily we sweat to release heat from our bodies.
-This is usually due to hot temperatures or exercise but it can also be as a stress response – when we are stressed, our heart rate increases, creating more heat within the body.
+This is usually due to the hot temperature or exercise but it can also be as a stress response – when we are stressed, our heart rate increases, creating more heat within the body.

 However, we have also learned that sweating serves a purpose in maintaining the skin barrier and can also be indicative of further health conditions such as cystic fibrosis, thyroid issues, diabetes and tumors.